 New and/or struggling traders like to make trading a right or wrong endeavour.
 The moment they place their trade, they do it with an expectation to win, which naturally entails being disappointed if they lose.

-When the potential for disappointment exists, also called a loss aversion bias, it has the effect of coloring the way one perceives market information.
-This often results in more trading errors, more loses, and an overall mediocre performance.
+When the potential for disappointment exists, also called a loss aversion bias, it has the effect of colouring the way one perceives market information.
+This often results in more trading errors, more loses, and overall mediocre performance.

 A simple thought experiment.

-Imagine that you just bought a scratch card.
+Imagine that you just bought a scratch card or you’re going to play one of the many scratch card games.
 The act of pulling money out of your pocket to buy the card is a way of saying that you have accepted the risk of losing the money you have “invested” in it.